 Empathy: The Ability to Understand Leadership at a Deeper Level

-One of the most stressful parts of my college experience wasn’t the learning or the doing — it was the interviews.
+One of the most stressful parts of my college experience wasn’t the learning or the doing — it was the job interviews.
 I used to get overwhelmed thinking about interviews, harping on things I thought were a big deal to the person on the other side of the conversation.

 Entrepreneurs are thrust into a leadership role as teams grow.
 That leadership role shifts perspective on the decisions and actions of leaders.
 It gives first-hand experience in the operations and thought process of leadership.
 That insight allows past leaders to become better future followers because there’s empathy baked inside their role.

-When I started working in consulting, I knew I was going to join the company as a junior resource.
+When I started working in management consulting, I knew I was going to join the company as a more junior resource.
 Having hired junior resources for my own teams, I knew what employers were looking for.
 Because of that empathetic approach to leadership, other entrepreneur-minded team members and I can tailor our skillset to what’s needed for each project.
 This approach helps break teams out of siloed thinking and into more valuable roles.

 Execution: The Conscious Act of Prioritization